At some point, you’ve probably seen a neurologist.

 What the heck just happened?!

-Turns out IVIG brought you back to consciousness after you spent the last few days here in a minimal state of consciousness.
+Turns out IVIG brought you back to life after you spent the last few days here in a minimal state of consciousness.

 A psychiatrist ran a PET scan that returned abnormal imaging, put together your clinical picture, and diagnosed you with seronegative autoimmune encephalitis.